-- Every paraglider is subject to mandatory inspection. - The inspections may be carried out by the manufacturer or by a person authorised by the manufacturer who meets the following requirements.
-Since 01.07.2001 there is also the legal possibility that the owner can check his device himself.
-This possibility is not recommended by the manufacturer, because the owner usually has not the technical knowledge and necessary measuring equipment available.
-In addition, in this case the equipment may only be flown by the owner the use of the paraglider by third parties will then be excluded!!
-A test report is being drawn up at each inspection.
-The owner is obliged to always keep the last inspection report and to send a copy of it to the manufacturer.
-Each inspection step must be carried out conscientiously and entered in the inspection report. - If a defect is found during the inspection, the glider is not allowed to be flown any further.
+- The tests may be carried out by the manufacturer or by a person appointed by him who fulfils the following personnel requirements: - Since 01.07.2001, there has also been the legal possibility for the owner to check his equipment himself.
+This option is expressly not recommended by the manufacturer, as the owner usually does not have the necessary qualifications in terms of personnel and measuring equipment.
+A test report is drawn up for each inspection.
+The owner is obliged to always keep the last document and to send a copy of this inspection report to the manufacturer.
+Each test step must be carried out conscientiously and recorded in the inspection report. - If a defect is found during the inspection, the glider is not allowed to be flown any further.
 The glider must be repaired by the manufacturer or a person authorized by the manufacturer.